Princeigwe/DjangoImgAPI/README.md

 ### **USER AUTHENTICATION AND AUTHORIZATION**
-* Create a users app, and add to 'INSTALLED_APPS' list:
+* Create a accounts app, and add to 'INSTALLED_APPS' list:

     ```
-    $ docker-compose exec web python manage.py startapp users
+    $ docker-compose exec web python manage.py startapp accounts

     ```

-* Create a CustomUser model in users app:
+* Create a CustomUser model in accounts app:

     ```
     from django.db import models